PhoenixTales/wiki.gothicarchive.org/characters.md

   - plot twist is that after being killed, these enemies participate in the feast in role of the meal
 - member of both _Guards Of The New Camp_ and _The Masters_

+## Gortak
+- _Old Camp_ member burned alive by angry _Fire Mage_ mentioned in alpha 0.94
+- `Before he could reach the river, he got burned.
+Shinig like a human torch, that poor boy.
+And he was screaming like a piglet getting slaughtered.
+Well, never annoy a mage.`

 ## Greg
 - _Old Camp Mercenary_ with ID `SLD_MAINGATEGUARDT1`, removed in late alpha
 - guards the gate together with _Jack_